Willingdon College: Golden jubilee

-After the celebrations of the Silver Jubilee image of the college shone with greater brightness.
+After the celebrations of the silver jubilee, the image of the college shone with greater brightness.
 During the period 1945–1957 more buildings came up, one more Hostel for the Girls, two more Hostel buildings for the Boys, Velankar Assembly Hall, Recreation Hall and an addition to the main building at the West.
 Today the hostel accommodates 110 Boys and 85 Girls.
 In the next 15 years, the Biology Laboratory, the three-storied building of the Library, Post Office, building, one more Hostel for the girls, Canteen and NCC buildings and the Open Air Theatre were completed.
 On the Science side subjects like Biology, Physics, Mathematics and Statistics were started.
 In 1969, Golden Jubilee of the College was celebrated in a splendid manner.
 Some past students from foreign countries attended the celebrations with deep reverence.
 Other past students and well-wishers of the college gave generous donations, considerably and swelling the funds of the college.